Shouldn’t instruction as be as individualized as learning?

 It’s easy to see that a child struggles, but until we look deeply at the cause of their struggle, we’re unlikely to find the right solution.
 For instance, we can see at a glance that a child struggles to read for more than a few minutes—but is this because of the visual processing effort required to absorb the letters on the page?
 The phonological processing required to associate sounds into words?
 The visual memory task of recognizing the appearance of a word you’ve seen before?
 Or is she simply tired from sitting still for too long?
 It is only by breaking the task apart into its component parts that we can understand what problem the child needs us to help solve—and thus how to develop an effective solution.

-It was only relatively recently that technology advances allowed brain scientists to see that the human brain literally rewires itself as we learn—we don’t just acquire new knowledge, we change the way our brain functions to increase capacity in new skills while reducing capacity in thought patterns that we no longer find useful.
+Just in the last ten years, brain scientists have realized that the human brain is constantly rewiring itself as we learn: a principle called “neuroplasticity.”
+We don’t just acquire new knowledge, we change the way our brain functions to increase capacity in new skills while reducing capacity in thought patterns that we no longer find useful.
+And that means that each child’s skills and potential are not static, but rather can be developed through an intentioned approach to building up the neural networks required to perform those key cognitive skills.

-Now that we know that we have this science, we feel it is imperative that it be put to work for kids, including in particular those kids who are struggling with an addressable variance in their learning, social, emotional or motor-sensory functioning.
+Now that we know this, we feel a moral imperative to put that science to work for kids, starting with those kids who are struggling with learning, social, emotional or motor-sensory challenges.

 This is the premise behind our individualized programs.
 We start with a deep dive into the learning, social, emotional, medical, sensory, executive function, auditory processing and other elements that influence how this child experiences the world.
 These include extremely granular, basic cognitive building blocks like free recall, phonological processing, organization of thought and many, many more—building blocks that are engaged in various combinations in every academic, social and physical task.
 We then regroup these 150+ data points into specific cognitive, social, emotional and physiological tasks, from “fact recall” to “handwriting,” creating integrated snapshots of how the strengths and weaknesses that this child brings to each cognitive, social, emotional and physical task.

 These snapshots reveal two critical pieces of information.
 First, they quickly reveal any ‘outlier’ skills: both strengths and weaknesses in which this child is at the very high or very low range of the bell curve against which neuropsychological tests are normed.
-This bell curve reflects our assumptions about how children will have developed as of a given age, which are in turn reflected in the mainstream progression of curriculum in school.
-Second, by looking at the trends across the various snapshots, we can also begin to form a view of how cross-cutting challenges may be manifesting across multiple social, emotional and learning tasks, allowing us to dig beneath the surface of missed benchmarks to identify the specific skill sets that are holding a child back.
+Second, they provide a view into how cross-cutting challenges may be manifesting across multiple social, emotional and learning tasks, allowing us to dig beneath the surface of missed benchmarks to identify the specific skill sets that are holding a child back.
 Like the first domino in the chain, these are the skills that when addressed, can create the biggest improvement for the child.

 What Makes Cajal Academy Different: